-The present call concerns the funds, which DFF will allocate in 2023, within the politically determined area "Strengthened clinical and independent research" as described in: "Agreement on independent research, health, and children and youth between the Danish Government (the Social Democrats, the Liberal Party, and the Moderates), the Green Left, the Denmark Democrats, the Conservative Party, the Red-Green Alliance, the Social Liberal Party, the Danish People's Party, and the Alternative."
+The present call concerns the funds, which DFF will allocate in 2023, within the politically determined area "Independent green research" as described in: "Agreement on the research reserve 2023 between the Danish Government (the Social Democrats, the Liberal Party, and the Moderates), the Green Left, the Denmark Democrats, the Liberal Alliance, the Conservative Party, the Red-Green Alliance, the Social Liberal Party, the Danish People's Party, and the New Right".

-THEMATIC RESEARCH - STRENGTHENED CLINICAL AND INDEPENDENT RESEARCH 2023
+THEMATIC RESEARCH - INDEPENDENT GREEN RESEARCH 2023

-In the following, you can read about the application deadline, funding instruments, assessment criteria, general requirements and procedures, etc.
+In the following, you can read about the application deadline, funding instrument assessment criteria, general requirements and procedures, etc.